plone/training/docs/mastering-plone/api.md

 Some notes:

-- Since calling view is a GET and not a POST we need {py:meth}`alsoProvides(self.request, IDisableCSRFProtection)` to allow write-on-read without Plone complaining.
+- Since requesting the view is a GET and not a POST we need {py:meth}`alsoProvides(self.request, IDisableCSRFProtection)` to allow write-on-read without Plone complaining.
   Alternatively we could create a simple form and create the content on submit.

 - {ref}`plone6docs:content-transition-example` has two modes of operation: